JoeyZ56/my-anime-blog/README.md

 As a user I can join a anime topics page and add posts specific to that topic and only seen in that topic feed.

-### Chatroom
+### Comments

-As a user I can start a chat room with others to have private conversations only others in the chatroom can see.
+As a user I can make comments on specific posts

 # Technology Used